diegomrsantos/SabreDevStudioWidgetLibrary/README.md

 ### Communication between widgets
 Widgets collaborate with each other in following cases:
-1. The Search Form Widget, which collects user search criteria, must pass these criteria to any other widget which does the _active search_ in SDS services (for example Itineraries List Widget or Calendar Widget).
+1. The Search Form Widget, which collects user search criteria, must pass these criteria to any other widget which does the _active search_ in Sabre REST services (for example Itineraries List Widget or Calendar Widget).
-_active search_ means that the widget which executes it, on receiving search criteria, is the one that initiates the search in the SDS (and also presents response data in its view).
+_active search_ means that the widget which executes it, on receiving search criteria, is the one that initiates the search in the Sabre REST APIs (and also presents response data in its view).
 This is in contrary to the _passive_ mode, in which, the search and populating web services response cache, is initiated by other (_acive search_) widget, while the widget in _passive_ mode is reusing the data from cache.
 2. Active search widgets, for example Calendar Widget or Lead Price Chart Widget, must pass information that user selected some view element (like calendar day cell or day bar price) and needs to be shown more data in a detailed display (like in Itineraries List Widget).
 Then the active search widget must inform the passive search widget on what what details user requested (like selected date of travel), and give reference to the data service where the passive widget can get the data from (the data retrieved by active search and cache in data service).